-Read anytime, write anytime, except when BCSP = 1.
+Read anytime, write anytime, except when BCSP = 1 (PLL selected as bus clock).

 If the PLL is on, the count in the loop divider (SYNR) register effectively multiplies up the bus frequency from the PLL reference frequency by SYNR + 1.
 Internally, SYSCLK runs at twice the bus frequency.
 Caution should be used not to exceed the maximum rated operating frequency for the CPU.